cariad-tech/fep3_sdk/doc/input/participant/component_configuration_service.rst

 Property variables represent variables which are connected to a specific property node.
 Their value is updated with the corresponding property node value every time we call *updateObservers* on the property node.

-To use a property variable we create and register it at a property node.
+To use a property variable, we create and register it at a property node.
 During registration the value of the property node is set to the value of the property variable.

 .. note:: The property node to register the property variable at has to be created by us for registration property variables.